About Scotland House

 I took on a new career path with Ottaquechee Health Foundation assisting community members find affordable dental care, caregiver referrals and assisting with grants to help cover unmet healthcare needs as their Program Coordinator.
 While adjusting to this new position, I got engaged, bought a house in White River Junction, got married and found out we were expecting a baby boy.

 I love camping, going to the beach, gathering with friends and family and watching my children perform in plays and sports.
-Our house is finally complete after…two hamsters, one rabbit, one cat, two dogs, a two year old, a 12-year-old, and a 14-year-old.
+Our house is finally complete after… one cat, two dogs, a three year old, a 14-year-old, and a 15-year-old.

-I am now excited to start this new chapter with The Scotland House and to be able to carry out my childhood dream of helping people.
+I was so excited to start the next chapter of my career at The Scotland House and to be able to carry out my childhood dream of helping people.

 Hello, my name is Kerene Schwartz, I am the newest member of the nursing staff here at The Scotland House.
 Let me tell you a little about myself and my journey thus far: